 Firm led by famed investor reveals short position on Tesla

-BERKELEY, California, May 17 (Reuters) - A firm led by high-profile investor Michael Burry on Monday revealed a short position against Tesla Inc TSLA.O worth more than half a billion.
+BERKELEY, Calif., May 17 (Reuters) - A firm led by high-profile investor Michael Burry on Monday revealed a short position against Tesla Inc TSLA.O worth more than half a billion.

 ((hyunjoo.jin@thomsonreuters.com; 82-2-3704-5685; Reuters Messaging: hyunjoo.jin.thomsonreuters.com@reuters.net))